moorepants/eme150a/content/pages/project-two.rst

 sufficient safety factor for static loads.

 - Identify the elements with the highest stresses due to static loadings.
-- Requirement: 250 lb standing on end of rack, but you need to locate other unique failure points in your design too.
+- Requirement: 250 lb person standing on end of rack, but you need to locate other unique failure points in your design too.
 - Show individual factor of safety for critical points (hand calcs required, FEA can be used to support your conclusions)
 - Report the overall factor of safety for the design.